Connect with us

 on

-The Mercury Prize 2025 shortlist has been revealed and the bookmakers have installed Sam Fender as the overwhelming favourite to take home the prestigious award.
+The Mercury Prize 2025 shortlist was revealed with the bookmakers installing Sam Fender as the overwhelming favourite to take home the prestigious award.

-Sam Fender’s third album, People Watching, has captivated both fans and critics, earning him evens (1/1) odds – a 50% chance of winning.
+Sam Fender’s third album, People Watching, captivated both fans and critics, earning him evens (1/1) odds, a 50% chance of winning.

-In a fitting twist, this year’s ceremony will make history by moving outside of London for the first time in over three decades.
-Newcastle’s Utilita Arena will play host on 16 October 2025, placing Fender on home turf as he vies for one of music’s biggest prizes.
+In a fitting twist, the ceremony made history by moving outside London for the first time in over three decades.
+Newcastle’s Utilita Arena hosted on 16 October 2025, placing Fender on home turf as he vied for one of music’s biggest prizes.

 Artist / AlbumOddsChance